apache/superset/CONTRIBUTING.md

 As per the [Flask AppBuilder documentation] about translation, to create a new language dictionary, run the following command:

-    pybabel init -i ./babel/messages.pot -d caravel/translations -l es
+    pybabel init -i ./babel/messages.pot -d superset/translations -l es

 Then it's a matter of running the statement below to gather all stings that need translation

-    fabmanager babel-extract --target caravel/translations/
+    fabmanager babel-extract --target superset/translations/

-You can then translate the strings gathered in files located under `caravel/translation`, where there's one per language.
+You can then translate the strings gathered in files located under `superset/translation`, where there's one per language.
 For the translations to take effect, they need to be compiled using this command:

-    fabmanager babel-compile --target caravel/translations/
+    fabmanager babel-compile --target superset/translations/

 ## Adding new datasources

-1. Create Models and Views for the datasource, add them under caravel folder, like a new my_models.py with models for cluster, datasources, columns and metrics and my_views.py with clustermodelview and datasourcemodelview.
+1. Create Models and Views for the datasource, add them under superset folder, like a new my_models.py with models for cluster, datasources, columns and metrics and my_views.py with clustermodelview and datasourcemodelview.